appcypher/wasmo-old/README.md

 It also allows stripping of expensive wasm runtime elements for times when full wasm specification is not desired.

-Lastly, it is a platform for learning about WebAssmbly, LLVM and how they can play well together.
+Lastly, it is a platform for learning about WebAssembly, LLVM and how they can play well together.

 ### POSSIBLE API (NOT FINAL)
 #### COMPILATION PIPELINE